Trump lashes out on Twitter ahead of social media ‘summit’

-WASHINGTON (AP) — President Donald Trump is on a Twitter tirade ahead of his White House “Social Media Summit” gathering of mostly conservative groups.
+WASHINGTON (AP) — President Donald Trump is lashing out at social media companies and the press ahead of his White House “Social Media Summit” gathering of mostly conservative groups.

 Trump tweeted Thursday morning against social media companies, the press and his Democratic rivals, while calling himself “so great looking and smart, a true Stable Genius!”